The Oath Keepers' Capitol riot trial, explained

 Associated Press

-WASHINGTON (AP) — A trial starting this week in Washington, D.C., is the biggest test yet in the Justice Department’s efforts to hold accountable those responsible for the attack on the Capitol on Jan.
+WASHINGTON (AP) — A trial that started this week in Washington, D.C., is the biggest test yet in the Justice Department’s efforts to hold accountable those responsible for the attack on the Capitol on Jan.
 6, 2021, a violent assault that challenged the foundations of American democracy.

 On trial is extremist leader Stewart Rhodes, founder of the Oath Keepers extremist group, and four associates.
-Prosecutors and defense attorneys will make their opening statements on Monday and the trial will last several weeks.
+Prosecutors and defense attorneys are making their opening statements on Monday and the trial will last several weeks.
 Here is a look at what’s to come:

 WHO ARE THE OATH KEEPERS?